 The idea is to use as many such cards as possible to create the most accurately meaningful clusters and patterns.
 As a result, you are encouraged to continue the process and repeat the exercise every time you accumulate at least 50 completed cards (days, weeks, or months).

-*This exercise was provided by my friend Bill Lott.
+*This exercise is modified from one provided by my friend Bill Lott.
 Thank you, Bill!

 As a result of my move to Belize, the mud hut is for sale.
 Read the details here.